-&lt;sup>158 Citizens United, 558 U.S. at 340.
+Citizens United, 558 U.S. at 898.

-&lt;sup>159 See, e.g., McConnell, supra note 31, at 418 (arguing that the Press Clause "protects an activity: publishing information and opinions to the general public").

-&lt;sup>160 It is perhaps worth noting that Professor McConnell has looked more favorably on interpretations of another provision of the First Amendment-the Free Exercise Clause that singles out religion and religious institutions for differential treatment.
-In that area, he has rejected arguments that the difficulty of defining a "religious" institution with certainty, let alone having the government do so, counsels in favor of interpreting the Clause primarily as an equality provision.
-See, e.g., Michael W. McConnell, Reflections on Hosanna-Tabor, 35 HARV.
-J.L. & PUB.
-POLY 821, 835-36 (2012) (observing, with apparent approval, that the Court's decision in Hosanna-Tabor "suggest[s] a shift in Religion Clauses jurisprudence from a focus on individual believers to a focus on the autonomy of organized
+&lt;sup>152 See, e.g., McConnell, supra note \\\, at 418 (the Press Clause "protects an activity: publishing information and opinions to the general public").
+It is perhaps worth noting that Professor McConnell has looked more favorably on interpretations of another provision of the First Amendment, the Free Exercise Clause, that single out religion and religious institutions for differential treatment.
+In that area, he has rejected arguments that the difficulty of defining a "religious" institution with certainty, let alone letting the government do so, counsels in favor of interpreting the Clause primarily as an equality provision.
+See, e.g., Michael W. McConnell, Reflections on Hosanna-Tabor, 35 Harv.
+J.L. & Pub.
+Pol'y 821, 835-36 (2012) (suggesting, with apparent approval, that the Court's decision in Hosanna-Tabor "suggest[s] a shift in Religion Clauses jurisprudence from a focus on individual believers to a focus on the autonomy of organized religious institutions"); Michael W. McConnell, The Problem of Singling Out Religion, 50 DePaul L. Rev. 1 (2000) (arguing that the Religion Clauses properly "single out" religion for differential treatment and protection, rejecting Religion Clause theories that focus instead on "equal regard," and concluding that "as the most highly articulated constitutional doctrine insulating a sphere of life from governmental control," the Religion Clauses offer a model for dealing with other values and institutions).
+Of course, each clause of the incompetence and impropriety of the government deciding who is "the press" and who isn't.

 These are important concerns, and I do not mean to slight them.
-Still, both Justice Kennedy and Professor McConnell's treatments are perhaps indicative of what Sullivan, and the First Amendment with it, has become: what it has gained and lost in the last half-century.
+But both Kennedy and McConnell's treatments are perhaps indicative of what New York Times v.
+Sullivan, and the First Amendment with it, has become: what it has gained and lost in the last half-century.
 Its sweeping generalities about the importance of "uninhibited, robust, and wide-open" debate on public issues, and about the dangers of state interference with those debates, have made the First Amendment a powerful tool against government intrusion into public discourse-indeed, into speech of almost any kind.
-They have elevated the role of the Supreme Court in providing a strong check on government punishment of speech.
+They have made the Supreme Court a strong check on government punishment of speech.

-But it is not clear that we have paid as much attention to the particular institutions-the particular participants in public discourse-that were so much a part of that landmark case.
-As central as mistrust of government was to Sullivan, it was not the whole story of the case.
-The institutional press was central to the outcome; so was the Civil Rights Movement.
+But it is not clear that we have paid as much attention to the particular institutions, the particular participants in public discourse, that were so much a part of that landmark case.
+As central as mistrust of government was to New York Times v.
+Sullivan, it was not the whole story of the case.
+The press-the institutional press-was central to the outcome, as was the civil rights movement.
 Both institutions, working independently but sympathetically and symbiotically, were necessary for the struggle for civil rights in Alabama and across the nation.
 Both non-state institutions, buttressed by an aggressive Supreme Court, were important.
 Sullivan was not just about the Court serving as a check on government, through a non-discrimination rule or any other doctrinal safeguard.
-More fundamentally, it was about the check on government that particular non-state institutions provided-and still do.
+More fundamentally, it was about the check that particular non-state institutions provided on government, and still do.